Werenode/IOTPAY_guide/README.md

 Use this form to add external addresses (e.g., your devices) that you want to track or manage.

-You’ll be asked to enter:
+You'll be asked to enter:
 -	The address
 -	A custom label/name for easier identification